top of page

 Trustee and Safeguarding Officer - Kazeem Olayinka (he/him)

 Passionate and energetic Youth Work Manager/ Programme Manager with over 14 years experience in the Youth Sector.
 Appointed Trustee and designated Safeguarding Lead for adults & children.
 Level 5 Diploma in Education and Training.
 Track record of managing young-person-centred programmes from design to evaluation with a focus on positive change for young people and communities.
-Proven track
+Proven track record of developing community programmes for young people and adults.

 Paul Hammett 2023 2.jpeg